 A new manpage, emscli (1M), which describes the emscli functionality, is shipped with the product.
 Also shipped with the product is the resls (1) manpage, which has been updated to include a new option (-s) that has been added to display the current value of the resource instance.

 • User Manuals

-The EMS user manuals, Using Event Monitoring Service and Using High Availability Monitors, have been updated and are shipped with the product.
+The EMS user manuals, Using Event Monitoring Service and Using High Availability Monitors, have been updated and are available on http://docs.hp.com/hpux/ha.

 GTK+ Libraries